googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/datamodel.md

 used for the corresponding nullable value type too, with null values being handled transparently.

+Also note that you can still write your own document converter that deals with null values for specific properties of a .NET type.

+{{sample:DataModel.ComplexConverterIgnoresNull}}

 ## Enum conversions

 By default, C# enum values are converted to their underlying integer